Skip to content

 v

-counters on "show policy-map interface" prove which class matched
+counters in "show policy-map interface" prove which class matched

 Classification and marking

 Classification decides what a packet is.
-Marking writes that decision into a field such as DSCP.
-Trust boundary means the point where the network starts believing or overwriting endpoint markings.
+Marking writes that decision into a field like the Differentiated Services Code Point (DSCP).
+The trust boundary is where the network starts to believe or overwrite endpoint markings.

 class-map match-any VOICE